 My recently published book: The World’s Best School: Travel.
 The title essentially says it all.

 The process of traveling refines every important life skill.
-Clear and confident communication (whether in personal conversation, public speaking, or grant/scholarship applications), efficient emailing, seeking mentors, and effective bureaucracy navigation are necessary skills if you want to study abroad.
+Proactive self-development, clear and confident communication (whether in personal conversation, public speaking, or grant/scholarship applications), efficient emailing, seeking mentors, and effective bureaucracy navigation are necessary skills if you want to study abroad.

-The textbook and online course teaches all of this under the guise of a typical “how to travel” guide.
+The textbook and online course teach all of this under the guise of a typical “how to travel” guide.

 Waking up can be fun.
 Yeah.
 Rising early is notoriously difficult for beginning entrepreneurs to college students.
 Enjoying rising early is unheard of.
 If I want to inspire people to do great things with every day, there’s no better place to start than from the top.
-Those of you that have very consistent schedules may laugh, but anyone who has set their own schedule with creative work or college knows how easy it is to get off track (or worse, never get on track).
+Those of you that have very consistent schedules may laugh, but anyone who has set their own schedule with creative work or college knows how easy it is to get your sleep schedule off track (or worse, never get on track).

-Alarm is the first small step in a series of minimally designed and maximally useful lifestyle apps.
-Essentially it takes waking up in the morning and breaks it down into a simple habit.
+Alarm takes the nightmare of waking up early each morning and breaks it down into a simple habit.
 The process of setting multiple consecutive alarms is reduced into a single double-tap gesture.
 Whether you’re going to work or going to play, waking up is easy and setting your alarm is even easier.
 Getting up on time never has to be anything less than the best part of your day ever again.

 Photography is really really fun.
-If I had to be professional about it, I’d call it an “unending lifelong passion.
+If I had to be professional about it, I’d call it an “unending lifelong passion” or something like that.
 It’s how I live my life day to day.
 People know me by the camera in front of my face.
 I’ll never get tired of taking pictures, and eventually I’ll get around to editing and sharing them, too.

 What would a world I love living in look like?

-Not that the world we have isn’t pretty amazing already. ^_^
+Not that the world we have isn’t amazing already.

 I want to live in a world full of loving families, where each member is happy by choice and everyone knows they are worthwhile and valuable.